Alan Arrivée - Associate Professor of Film Production

 Continue reading about Michael Barnett...

-Donna Buckley - Instructional Assistant Professor of Costume Technology
+Donna Buckley - Instructional Associate Professor of Costume Technology

 Donna Buckley is a costume technologist, costume designer and costume historian.
 She is an Instructional Professor of Costume Technology at the University of Mississippi.
 She received her Master of Fine Arts in Costume Design from Wayne State University and her bachelor of Arts from Oakland University.
 Donna’s work experience has covered many areas in theatre from musicals and children’s theatre, to classical drama and dance.
 Some of her favorite films that she has worked on are Superman vs. Batman, Oz the Great and Powerful and All’s Faire in Love.

 John Carden - Assistant Professor of Musical Theatre

 John Carden is the youngest countertenor ever to have been awarded a contract at the Metropolitan Opera.
 Long recognized for his artistry as an international performer of musical theatre, opera, oratorio, jazz, and cabaret, he is currently an assistant professor of musical theatre in the department of Theatre and Film at The University of Mississippi, focusing on musical theatre voice.
 Carden, a countertenor, received his vocal training from the University of North Carolina School of The Arts.
 In his senior year, he entered The Metropolitan Opera National Council Auditions, the Met’s competition for promising young singers.

 Annalise Caudle - Instructional Assistant Professor of Lighting Design

 Annalise V. Caudle is a Theatrical Lighting Designer.
 Originally from DeSoto, Texas, she received her MFA from Texas State University.
 Annalise has worked regionally as both LD and ALD for companies such as Milwaukee Rep, Florida Rep, The Paramount Theatre, The Goodman, ZACH Theatre, and Maine State Music Theatre.